shopware5/devdocs/source/designers-guide/snippets/index.md

                     box_article.ini
 ```

+Keep in mind that snippets defined inside a theme's `_private` folder will have their namespace automatically prefixed with `themes/<theme name>/`.

-The `ThemeFolder` will depend on where you are developing.
+The `ThemeFolder` location will depend on where you are developing.
 You might have to create the `_private` folder manually.

 ### Developing with snippets